gbadev-org/tonc/content/interrupts.md

 All of these functions do something like this: disable interrupts (`REG_IME`=0), do their stuff and then re-enable interrupts.
 It's a good idea to do this because being interrupted while mucking about with interrupts is not pretty.
 The functions concerned with service routines will also take a function pointer (the `fnptr` type), and also return a function pointer indicating the previous isr.
 This may be useful if you want to try to chain them.

 Below you can see the structs, tables, and the implementation of `irq_enable()` and `irq_add()`.
 In both functions, the `__irq_senders[]` array is used to determine which bit to set in which register to make sure things send interrupt requests.
 The `irq_add()` function goes on to finding either the requested interrupt in the current table to replace, or an empty slot to fill.
 The other routines are similar.
-If you need to see more, look in *tonc_irq.h/.c* in tonclib.
+If you need to see more, look in *tonc_irq.h/.c* in libtonc.

 ```c
 //!
 Interrups Indices